 As always when I’m in this location, I spend lots of time searching the foreshore for different and unique ice formations and bubbles.
 On this particular morning, I was lucky to come across this wonderful shape.
 I was extra lucky to also experience one of the most vibrant sunrises I have ever seen.

 Of all of my winter visits to Abraham so far, this counts as one of the best combinations of colour and ice formations that I’ve yet to experience.
 Of course, I will keep heading back every year to see what else Nature has in store for us!"

-Each scarf is produced from a custom milled fabric made from 100% recycled plastic and diverts 3 bottles from the waste stream.
+Each scarf is produced from a custom milled fabric made from 100% post-consumer recycled plastic and diverts 3 bottles from the waste stream.
 They are soft and flowy and feel beautiful around your neck.
 Only 200 scarves have been produced in this print as part of a First Edition.
 All scarves are sustainably produced and are developed and manufactured employing the highest ethical production standards.